Best Miter Saw Reviews 2020 – Buying Guide and Comparison

-A dual laser makes it easy to align cuts from left or right, while precise angles are a breeze thanks to the micro-adjustable bevel angle and fine pointers.
+A dual laser guide makes it easy to align cuts from left or right, while precise angles are a breeze thanks to the micro-adjustable bevel angle and fine pointers.

 This miter saw comes at a price, but it proves that you get what you pay for.
 No other miter saw (irrespective of size) comes close to the Kapex KS 120.
 Add a carbide blade to this model, and you will make the most precise cuts you have ever seen.

 12 inch Miter Saw

 While the competition for the best 12 inch miter saw is more fierce than for the smaller saws, the high capacity Dewalt DWS780 is my favourite.
-The double bevel siding functionality enables cuts up to 16 inches which is a good deal more than other 12 inchers.
+The double bevel siding functionality enables precise cuts up to 16 inches which is a good deal more than other 12 inchers.

 Durable and precise, this 56lbs Dewalt comes with a powerful motor.
 A handy and super bright LED light makes for easy alignment, and in my experience this light works better than most lasers found on other models.

 If you have used a miter saw with laser, you will appreciate that the LED light needs no realignment when you make adjustments.

 Miter saws are probably the only woodworking tool, where there is almost no debate when it comes to picking the very best.
 The Festool Kapex KS 120 is everyone's best-rated miter saw, and while it comes at a hefty price tag, no other miter saw can come close to it.